ravi9/openvino-wiki/BuildingCode.md

 ## Installing

-Once project is built you can install OpenVINO™ Inference Engine into custom location:
+Once project is built you can install OpenVINO™ Runtime into custom location:

 ```
 cmake --install <BUILDDIR> --prefix <INSTALLDIR>